best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Bear in mind that Excel can only tag one row as the header row.
 It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.

+Consistency is important when it comes to column headings.
+Clear and consistent headings help accessibility, usability and machine readability.
+We advise you to follow a consistent naming convention - for example: ‘start_date_time’ and ‘end_date_time’ rather than mixing your naming conventions: ‘startdtTime’ and ‘end_date_time’.

+If your spreadsheet uses multiple tabs, and the columns in these tabs hold similar or identical data, use the same column names.
+For example: in a spreadsheet listing employee satisfaction survey results, use ‘department_name’ in all tabs rather than ‘department_name’ in some and ‘name_of_department’ in others - this makes it easier to cross reference and understand your tables and how they relate to one another.
+It also helps with machine readability and further analysis.

+### Units
+If needed, put the units for your data in rounded brackets after the column heading – for example: ‘Number of people in employment (thousands)’.
+Ensure it is clearly indicated if your columns use different units.

+It is best to space the information about units so it appears under the column header – you can do this by pressing 'Alt + Enter' when typing in the cell.
+Displaying units in a consistent way is important for usability and machine readability.

 ### Wrap text
 It is best practice to use the ‘wrap text’ function and adjust row height and column width to ensure all text you want to appear in cells within a table is visible and clearly spaced out.
 This is important because users with dyslexia can find it difficult to read crowded text.
 It is also important because a screen reader will repeatedly read out ‘overflowing’ or ‘cropped’ after every cell which contains text that does not fit.